Auburn Tigers football: Division championships

 Since divisional play began in 1992, Auburn has won the SEC Western Division championship and gone on to the conference title game on six occasions and is 3–3 in the SEC Championship Game.
 The most recent appearance came in 2017 as Auburn completed the regular season 10–2, losing a rematch to Georgia in the 2017 SEC Championship Game.
-Auburn has also shared the western division title, but did not play in the championship game due to tiebreakers on three occasions.
+Auburn has also shared the division title but did not play in the championship game due to tiebreakers on three occasions.
 Auburn also finished the 1993 season in first place in the division but was not eligible for postseason play.